AI Summary of Peer-Reviewed Research

 Key points

-• Policy effects appeared with a lag, rather than immediately.
+• Policy effects showed lagged impacts rather than immediate ones.

-• The study used product-level data and a Difference-in-Differences design with a two-way fixed effects model.
+• The analysis used product-level data and a DID approach with a two-way fixed effects model.

 Disclosure